-(1) Most of factors mentioned in the SCP literature are exogenous (economic/intrinsic) e.g.: capital requirements, economies of scale, product differentiation, diversification, vertical integration, R&D intensity, and absolute cost advantages.
+- (1) Most of factors mentioned in the SCP literature are exogenous (economic/intrinsic) e.g.: capital requirements, economies of scale, product differentiation, diversification, vertical integration, R&D intensity, and absolute cost advantages.
 These factors are difficult to change in the short run.
-In the long run, the revolution of ICT-technologies will change the whole production function.

-(2) There is a list of endogenous (voluntary and strategic) factors: e.g. selling/advertising expenses, intellectual property rights, and control/contracts over strategic resources.
+In the long run, the revolution of ICT-technologies will change the whole production function. - (2) There is a list of endogenous (voluntary and strategic) factors: e.g. selling/advertising expenses, intellectual property rights, and control/contracts over strategic resources.
 These factors are strategic factors to firms and many kinds of reallocations are possible in the short run.

 As Lucas (1988) argued, human capital externalities constitute the major growth factor.
 Catalysts of global communication externalities are urban systems (e.g. Silicon Valley or German metropolises) with advanced education and innovation systems (Chandler, Hagström, & Sölvell, 1998).
 As Chandler (1962; 1990) has claimed, the large-scale production technology of the 19th century required vertical integration and conscious managerial attention.
 For most of the 20th century, the vertically integrated managerial hierarchies persisted because it was the appropriate solution for the capital-intensive industries to maintain the minimum efficient scale of operations.
 Globalization and digital technology revolution challenge vertical integration.
 Transformation towards networking enhances flexibility without losing control.
 The paradox is that the apostolates of networking are "hated" techno-giants.
-They utilize the economic system that is based on networking and entrepreneurship.
+They utilize the economics of scale and scope (Marshall, 1920).
+Otherwise, they cannot succeed in the global transition to the economic system that is based on networking and entrepreneurship.
 Temporary monopoly power (Schumpeter, 1942) is also needed.